-If you do not have required credentials to install ShareMouse on a computer, you can alternatively run it from an USB memory device:
+If you do not have permissions to install ShareMouse or if you occasionally want to use ShareMouse on a PC, you can alternatively run it from an USB memory device:

 ShareMouse must be authorized in Apple macOS accessibility settings on all Macs, that you wish to remote control:

 In Mac OSX 10.10 ("Yosemite") and macOS 10.11 ("Sierra"), this setting is available in System Preferences » Security & Privacy » Privacy.

 In Mac OSX 10.9 ("Mavericks"), this setting is available in.

 Click the pad lock to unlock the settings and check-mark ShareMouse in the list of applications.